Lasimeri/Meri_Bot_Rust/README.md

    **Important:**
    - All settings are mandatory - no defaults provided.
 See `example_lmapiconf.txt` for guidance.
    - Replace `your-chat-model-name` and `your-reasoning-model-name` with your actual model names.
-   - For reasoning tasks, consider using models optimized for logical analysis (e.g., qwen, deepseek-r1, etc.).
+   - For reasoning tasks, consider using models optimized for logical analysis (e.g., qwen3:4b, qwen3:8b, etc.).
    - The `system_prompt.txt` configures the AI's behavior and personality for chat interactions.

 5. **Build and run**